Open-LinaOS-Foundation/LinaOS/Documentation/core-api/irq/irq-domain.rst

 	irq_domain_add_tree()
 	irq_domain_create_tree()

-The irq_domain maintains a radix tree map from hwirq numbers to Linux IRQs.
+The irq_domain maintains a radix tree map from hwirq numbers to LinaOS IRQs.
 When an hwirq is mapped, an irq_desc is allocated and the hwirq is used as the lookup key for the radix tree.